-- Complete an inventory of portable generators owned by the local governments which are capable of operating during a major disaster.
-The inventory must identify, at a minimum, - o the location of each generator, the number of generators stored at each specific location. - the agency to which each generator belongs, - o the primary use of the generator by the owner agency, and the names, addresses, and telephone numbers of persons having the authority to loan the stored generators as authorized by the division during a declared emergency.
+- Complete an inventory of portable generators owned by the local governments which can operate during a major disaster.
+The inventory must identify: - The location of each generator; - o The number of generators stored at each specific location; - o The agency to which each generator belongs; - o The primary use of each generator by the owner agency; and - The names, addresses, and telephone numbers of persons having the authority to loan the stored generators as authorized by the Division during a declared emergency.

-To demonstrate successful completion of task 3 for quarter 3, the Recipient must submit the following items to WEBEOC Equipment Inventory Board no later than March 31, 2023.
+To demonstrate successful completion, the Recipient must submit the above information to the Division's WEBEOC Equipment Inventory Board no later than March 31, 2024.